lukecfairchild/MCJS/README.md

 in javascript using it's native methods.

 Here is a brief example of some of the things you can do with MCJS:

+This example we are creating a simple command.
 ```javascript
 mc.command( '/hello world', function ( event ) {